peopledoc/people-slides/src/slides/2016-01-29-formidable/slides.md

 ---
 template: slide

-.left-column[
-  ## What's this?
+# What's this?
-  ### Front-end
+## Front-end
-]

-.right-column[
 A simple, in-browser, form builder tool targeted at people who wants to create form easily, featuring:

 - A lot of fields

 - Validations on fields

 - Different context's accesses

 - Preview of the form by context with validation on-the-fly

 - Made with &hearts; and EmberJS
-]

 ---
 template: slide

-.left-column[
-  ## What's this?
+# What's this?
-  ### Front-end
-  ### Back-end
+## Back-end
-]

-.right-column[
 Leit motiv, try to use or extend standard mechanism

 - Almost iso-functional with novaFormBuilder: